 Opens the Manage Scenarios dialog, allowing you to delete or rename one or more scenarios that exist in the current project, and add or edit their descriptions.
-The dialog also shows the date and time each scenario was created.
+The dialog also shows the date and time each scenario was started.
+To view more details about a scenario, such as the start time, end time, and run time, click the information icon in the Properties column.